Arc9xL/RIBF/README.md

 # RIBF

-This code is based on ROOT and ANAROOT.
-The installation process for both is described here.
+This code is based on ANAROOT.
+The installation process is described here.

-# 2. ANAROOT installation
+# ANAROOT installation

 - Following the instructions on webpage: https://ribf.riken.jp/RIBFDAQ/index.php?Tools%2FAnalysis%2FANAROOT%2FInstallation